ASaiM/documentation/index.rst

 Running ASaiM
 =============

-To run ASaiM, a configuration file in JSON have to be generated, either manually (check out :ref:'configuration-file') or using the web interface (link).
+To run ASaiM, a configuration file in JSON have to be generated, either manually (check out :ref:`configuration-file`) or using the web interface (link).

 With this configuration file, ASaiM can be invoked with **make** command from data repository